A Step-by-Step Guide to Creating a Foolproof Fundraising Plan

 A well-built house starts with a thoughtfully drawn blueprint.
 Crowdfunding is just the same.
 A thoroughly prepared fundraiser will result in a more powerful fundraiser.
-Developing a road map for your fundraiser will help you maneuver around any unforeseen obstacles that arise.
-We have outlined some key components to pay attention to when creating your fundraising plan.
+Developing a road map for your fundraiser will help you maneuver around any unforeseen obstacles.
+We have outlined some key components to consider when creating your fundraising plan.